kurbaniec/swe-twelve-factor-app/FACTORS.md

 > Treat backing services as attached resources

 The project uses only one backing service, a PostgreSQL database.
-The application uses the environment variable `DATABASE_URL` to read the URL of the database.
+The app uses the environment variable `DATABASE_URL` to read the URL of the database.
 Switching between databases in different deployments is quite simple: update the `DATABASE_URL` variable, create a new container and you are done.
 This way, one can use a PostgreSQL Docker container for development and a third-party managed container on a cloud service for production.

 ### Build, release, run